-- If an entry is not found, a new entry is made in the ALLOTTED_QOS table for the source and further processing of this new entry is done as follows. - 2.
+- If an entry is not found, a new entry is made in the ALLOTTED_QOS_TABLE table for the source and further processing of this new entry is done as follows. - 2.
 All the relevant structures defined above are filled based on the information contained in the packet.
-Information about the packet is stored in the PACKET_INFO structure. - 3.
+Information about the packet is stored in the PACKET INFO structure. - 3.
 It reads the desired QoS from the packet's header.
-If the format specifies that a random number is used in the Flow Label field, it reads the RANDOM_NUMBER table and searches for the given random number in the packet.
+If the format specifies that a random number is used in the Flow Label field, it reads the RANDOM_NUMBER table.
 It reads the specified QoS from the table and maintains that in the QOS_INFO structure after updating the RESOURCE structure.
-It then moves onto step 6. - 4.
-If the format specifies that PHB ID is used in the Flow Label field, it reads the PHB_ID_TABLE and searches for the given ID.
-It reads the specified QoS from the table and maintains that in the QOS_INFO structure after updating the RESOURCE structure.
-It then moves onto step 6. - 5.
-If the value in the Flow Label field specifies that the PORT/PROTOCOL field is used in defining the QoS required by the packet, it fills the RESOURCE structure and the QOS_INFO structure and moves onto step 6. - 6.
+It then moves onto step 7. - 4.
+If the format specifies that PHB ID is used in the Flow Label field, it reads the Flow Label and the packet is classified based on the MF classifier described in the previous section and it moves on to the step 7. - 5.
+If the value in the Flow Label field specifies that the PORT/PROTOCOL field is used in defining the QoS required by the packet, it fills the RESOURCE structure and the QOS_INFO structure and moves onto step 7. - 6.
+If the value in the Flow Label field specifies that the hybrid approach is used where the packet specifies the values of the bandwidth, delay and buffer requirement.
+The packet is classified based on the MF classifier described in the previous section and it moves on to the step 7. - 7.
 It then checks with the QoS Routing table, to find out if the desired QoS is possible to be provided to the packet.
-If yes, it updates the new entry in the ALLOTTED_QOS table in the memory or else this entry is removed. - 7.
+If yes, it updates the new entry in the ALLOTTED_QOS_TABLE table in the memory or else this entry is removed. - 8.
 If any relevant router en-route is not able to guarantee the requested QoS, an ICMPv6 message is sent to the source and the other routers (that had guaranteed the QoS) are also notified of the same so that they delete the corresponding entry from their QoS tables.

-This process happens at all the intermediate routers between the source and the destination.
+This process executes at all the intermediate routers between the source and the destination.